PeterJCLaw/srcomp-scorer/README.rst

 SRComp Scorer
 =============

-This repository provides a system to edit scores from SRComp score files.
+A web UI to edit scores from SRComp score files.